patternfly/patternfly-elements/docs/content/theme/pfe-theme-slots.md

 *   The attribute `on=dark` is being deprecated.
 Instead, custom classes already on the page should set broadcast values.
 *   The original goal for `on=dark` was all about context.
 But instead of having to provide another attribute somewhere, the card or a band or another container will inform any nested components that the text color needs to change through the set of broadcast variables.
-Existing broadcast vars (defined in $BROADCAST-VARS)  include: text, ui-link, ui-link--hover, ui-link--visited, ui-link--focus.
+Existing broadcast vars (defined in $BROADCAST-VARS)  include: text, link, link--hover, link--visited, link--focus.
 *   If your page has a custom background color for a band or card, you should set the background and also set the broadcast colors.